mvelazc0/BadZure/README.md

 [Creating an Azure subscription](https://learn.microsoft.com/en-us/training/modules/create-an-azure-account/1-introduction) will also provide you an Azure AD tenant.

-**Note:** Utilizing BadZure within your Azure subscription won't lead to any additional costs as it exclusively operates with Azure AD, a service offered [free of charge](https://azure.microsoft.com/en-us/free/).
+**Note:** Utilizing BadZure within your Azure subscription won't lead to any additional costs as it only requires an [Azure AD Free license](https://azure.microsoft.com/en-us/free/).

 ### Create a Global Administrator